Licensed Marriage and Family Therapist

 I am currently offering online sessions only through the HIPAA compliant service, SimplePractice.
 When you schedule your initial intake session, you will receive a link to SimplePractice and will complete your intake paperwork prior to our first session together.
 At the time of our initial assessment, we will review the intake documents, and I will happily answer any questions and/or concerns you may have.
 We will also explore what brings you to therapy and what you hope to gain from participating in either individual, family, or couples therapy.

 I am committed to offering the highest quality of therapeutic services.
 Payment for services is expected at the time of service.
-An initial 60 minute diagnostic session is $175.00.
-Additional appointments thereafter are $150.00 for a 50 minute individual therapy session, $160 for a 50 minute couples or family therapy session, and $165 for a 60 minute psychotherapy for crisis session.
+An initial 60 minute diagnostic session is $190.00.
+Additional appointments thereafter are $165.00 for a 50 minute individual therapy session, $175 for a 50 minute couples or family therapy session, $115 for a 30 minute psychotherapy crisis session, and $180 for a 60 minute psychotherapy crisis session.
+I also offer phone consults.
+A 15 minute phone consult is $65.00 and a 30 minute phone consult is $130.00.
 The only form of payment accepted is credit card.
 Prior to an initial intake session, clients enter their credit card information into their secure SimplePractice client portal.
 SimplePractice collects and stores credit card information for the initial session, as well as for future sessions.
 Your credit card will not be charged until a session is complete.

 Should you have any difficulty paying these fees, please notify me, and we can discuss a sliding scale.
 I never want finances to be the barrier as to why a client is unable to seek out therapeutic help and support.